November 23, 2019 - January 12, 2020

-More than 1,300 gingerbread houses, made entirely of edible gingerbread, royal icing and candy, will be on display at the New York Hall of Science in Flushing Meadows Corona Park, Queens from November 10, 2018 – January 21, 2019.
+More than 1,300 gingerbread houses, made entirely of edible gingerbread, royal icing and candy, will be on display at the New York Hall of Science’s annual GingerBread Lane exhibit from November 23rd to January 12th.
 The houses are drafted, designed, baked, planned, built and decorated by chef Jon Lovitch over the course of an entire year.

 In addition to the GingerBread Lane exhibition, the New York Hall of Science will have a number of gingerbread-themed events, including:

-GingerBread Lane is open daily from 10 a.m. to 6 p.m. and is free with museum admission ($16 adults, $13 children, students and senior citizens).
+The exhibit is open daily from 10 a.m. to 6 p.m. and free with museum admission ($16 adults, $13 children, students and senior citizens).

-For more details on this year’s GingerBread Lane exhibit and to purchase admission tickets, click: nysci.org/event/gingerbread-lane
+For more details on this year’s GingerBread Lane and to purchase admission tickets, click: nysci.org/event/gingerbread-lane